YTCracker: Hacking activities

+In the late 1990s and early 2000s, YTCracker gained a following in the hacking world due to his programs he had written, exploits in the AOL World and hacking and defacing websites.
+He was most known for gaining access and creating exploits on INT and OH Internal Admin accounts.

 In 1999, Case gained notoriety, media coverage, and a restitution bill for defacing the web site of NASA’s Goddard Space Flight Center with a modified frontend for a commonly used msadc.pl exploit.
 Other United States government websites that were hacked include the Bureau of Land Management's national training center and the Defense Contract Audit Agency.
 At least 40 other websites were tampered with by Case, including Airspace USA, the bank Altamira, Nissan Motors, Honda, the monitoring station for the United States Geological Survey and the Texas Department of Public Safety.
 Case stated he believed he was "on the good side" as he broke into company websites to alert them of security problems, not to cause harm.
 In May 2000 Case was charged with criminal mischief and computer crime for breaking into the Colorado Springs city website, causing an estimated $25,000 in damages, though all $25,000 are costs of "time lost" to users.

 These defacements launched him into the spotlight, making him a resource for the media, commenting on other hacking-related events, such as the denial of service attacks on Yahoo, eBay, Gay.com, and other well-known websites in 2000.

 In 2005, Case founded a hacker collective called Digital Gangster, which was at its core an internet forum.
 Some of its members reportedly claimed responsibility for many high-profile hacks of the 2000s and 2010s, including the Paris Hilton T-Mobile breach in 2005, the Miley Cyrus hacked email scandal of 2008, the Twitter hack of Barack Obama and others in 2009, and the DNS hijacking of Craigslist in 2014.

 Case is also a self-identified member of the hacker group Anonymous, and was an associate of LulzSec, writing the official theme song of Operation AntiSec, featured in the 2014 documentary The Hacker Wars.